jenningsanderson/aws-athena-workshop/README.md

 		![](assets/lifespan-example.png)

 		At the upper-right, there is a link to download the results as a CSV file.
 To explore these results in more depth, we will load these CSV files into a **Jupyter Notebook**, as described next.
-For now, `right-click` this link and copy the link address:
+This is done by copying and pasting _this_ link.
+You can do this with a `right-click`:

 		![](assets/save-as.png)

-		You may want to paste this link somewhere safe to hold onto it, it should look similar to this: _https://us-east-2.console.aws.amazon.com/athena/query/results/23f6baab-b1c7-40b5-902c-42901f2447df/csv_

 #### Part 2: Logging into the Jupyter Notebooks

 1. There is an instance of JupyterHub running on an Amazon EC2 machine located at [workshop.yetilabs.science:8000](http://workshop.yetilabs.science:8000) that will allow each workshop participant to run their own analysis environment.